um-acs/acs_docs/docs/policies/faqs.rst

 When a minimum of 20 users require it, software requests will be approved.
 Software requests are reviewed and installed quarterly.

-How can I increase Java memory on Pegasus?
+How can I increase Java memory?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Load the java module, then change the value of \_JAVA_OPTIONS.